 Whether it's private practice, a hospital appointment, or a research position with a government program or private institution, clinical psychologists are in high demand.

-Saybrook’s PhD in Psychology with a specialization in Clinical Psychology focuses specifically on the knowledge, experience, and practical skills you will need to directly enter the profession as a licensed therapist or researcher.
+Saybrook’s PhD in Clinical Psychology focuses specifically on the knowledge, experience, and practical skills you will need to directly enter the profession as a licensed therapist or researcher.
 This includes core courses, hands-on clinical practice at conferences, and close mentoring from faculty who are active and experienced in the field.

 The program goals and student learning outcomes for the psychology PhD degree programs enable students to: